johnelbasha/aberpatt/README.md

 * ...

 * To do:
-1- Why Care about ....
-2- Price
+1- Price
-3- Contact
+2- Contact
-4- Get email to work using GIL FONCE email account
+3- Get email to work using GIL FONCE email account
-5- Responsive Design
+4- Responsive Design